Transactions

 Lock compatibility

-Some lock combinations can be taken concurrently.
+Some lock combinations can be acquired concurrently.
 The formal rules are as follows:

 - A